mwartell/ess/README.md

 accessed through the CLI.
-There is rarely an optimal choice of mechanism, and obvious trade-offs between them; the Ansible use of declarative mechanisms has distinct advantages for orchestration, but it does pay for it in terms of concision and lack of readability.
+There is rarely an optimal choice of mechanism, and obvious trade-offs between them; the Ansible use of declarative mechanisms has distinct advantages for orchestration, but it does pay for it with verbosity and lack of readability.

 Other design choices include: